 Israel’s public sees a high degree of cronyism and corruption in the public sector, just one of several measures of ineffective public sector performance that could be linked to lackluster economic growth, according to a new Israel Democracy Institute study .

-The survey, the first by IDI to examine economic perceptions, found that the public holds largely negative views of the country’s civil service.
-Most participants gave low marks to the civil services for overall performance (85.1% ranked them very poor to average), with similar views on efficiency (88.5%), transparency (88.5%) and professionalism (79.1%).
+The survey, the first IDI survey to examine economic perceptions, found that the public holds largely negative views on the country’s civil service.
+The participants gave rankings of very poor to average on questions of the civil services overall (85.1%), with similar views on its efficiency (88.5%), transparency (88;.5%) and professionalism (79.1%).

-Strikingly, just 9.2% of respondents rated the civil services above average when asked about the degree of cronyism and favoritism, while some 11.9% ranked above average the government’s ability to attract the best talent.
-The contrasting percentages indicate that the vast majority of those surveyed perceive public sector job candidates needing personal ties, not good skills, to gain entry and advance in government bureaus.
+Strikingly, just 9.2% of respondents rated the civil service above average when asked about the degree of cronyism and favoritism, indicating a perception that people need personal ties, not good skills, to advance in government bureaus.
+Some 11.9% ranked above average the government’s ability to attract the best talent.

-The survey, which was prepared ahead of this week’s Eli Hurvitz Conference on Economy & Society, was conducted between March 29 and April 3.
-Conducted in Hebrew, Arabic and Russian, it recorded the views of 600 interviewees over the age of 18.
+The survey, which was prepared ahead of this week’s Eli Hurvitz Conference on Economy & Society, was conducted between March 29 and April 3 among 600 interviewees over the age of 18 in Hebrew, Arabic and Russian.
 It was weighted to produce a nationally representative sample, and had a maximum sampling error of plus or minus 4.1%.

-Those results may have implications beyond mere frustration with bureaucracy.
+Those results may have implications beyond simple frustration with bureaucracy.